 Also, think about the architectural style of your home and the style you want to portray through the new deck.
 Certain styles are brought out through certain colors.
-For example, rustic themes tend to be brought out with dark brown colors, red colors tends to be associated with nautical and naval themes, while blue or green tones hint towards a more contemporary or beach-y theme.
+For example, rustic themes tend to be brought out with dark brown colors, red colors tend to be associated with nautical and naval themes, while blue or green tones hint towards a more contemporary or beach theme.

 Here at Miles Bradley, our distinguished installers are experienced and certified Trex Platinum Contractors.
 We know how to install Trex and make it look its best.
 Finally, to get your new deck installed, contact us or request a free quote today.
 We can’t wait to hear from you!